Crisis Communication Training for Government

 - Templates to apply to their own organisation to assess it for risk exposure.

 - A diagnostic tool to identify key stakeholders.

-- A plan for identifying and recruiting suitable members of a crisis communication team for their own organisation.
+- A plan for identifying and recruiting suitable members of a crisis communication team for within the organisation.

-- A template for a crisis communication protocol for their own organisation including contact databases, first advice procedures, monitoring, reporting
+- A template for a crisis communication protocol including contact databases, first advice procedures, monitoring, reporting and evidence/evaluation.

 - All these materials PLUS a copy of Mastering Media Interviews in the 21st Century.

 Crisis Media Training for Government